Which Side Hustle Is the Right Fit for You?

 Even for those side hustles that seem easy to pick up, any knowledge or experience you have will help you stand out.
 If you’ve been a long-time pet owner, or have some basic knowledge of dog or cat behavior, or some pet supplies or furniture, that could give you a leg up against the competition.

 Why you’re side hustling can help you narrow down your options.
 Besides the obvious reason of boosting your cash flow, are you doing it to stave off boredom, polish your skills, or meet new people?
 Maybe you’re just trying to switch up your routine?
-Case in point: I befriended a rideshare driver.
-It turned out he had a high-paying job as an engineer.
+Case in point: I befriended a rideshare driver and it turned out he had a high-paying job as an engineer.
 While the extra cash was nice, he was essentially picking up rides because he couldn’t sleep.
 Plus, he was new to town and wanted to meet people.

 If you’re looking for an influx of cash fast, you might want to go for a side hustle where you can utilize your specialized skills.
 If you have training or knowledge, you’ll be able to charge a bit more.
 For instance, if you’re a trained pianist, you can pick up gigs playing at fancy parties or open houses.
 If you’re a math or biology whiz, you can scour the internet for online tutoring gigs.